maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![game controller](images/btcontroller.png)

-#How to get my game controller to work?
+## How to get my game controller to work?
 I ordered a [replica DualShock4](https://www.aliexpress.com/item/1005001493670700.html) of which the rumours tell it is working.
 In the mean time, I can confirm it works with Lego mindstorms.

-First problem was to get it connected to the PC.
+It took me some time to get it connected to the (Windows) PC.
+This is what I did.
  - Your PC must have Bluetooth.
 Laptops typically have that, desktops typically must use a Bluetooth dongle (e.g. something like [this](https://nl.aliexpress.com/item/4000558398862.html) - note did not test this myself!)
  - You must have enabled bluetooth in Windows.